 Course Outline

-1. Familiarization with the basic principles of working in the software
+1. Introduction to the basic principles of working with the software

 1.1. discussion of different template types